praveenraam/DailyCodingNote/OOP - Java/Polymorphism.md

 It is when multiple methods with the same name exist with different parameters.
 Ex : multiple constructors in class, we used box class for example.
+- The return type of the methods should be same, they can't be different

 The compile time polymorphism is named after java decides which method to run at the compile time.